El-Congroo/AOC-22/README.md

 # Advent Of Code

-Here are my solutions for the Advent of Code puzzles Currently working on 2022.
+Here are my solutions for the Advent of Code puzzles.
+Currently working on 2022.
 After that I want to solve all the years before 🤪